rocklan/rocklan.github.io/docs/_posts/2023/2023-03-24-Mounting-Bike-Rack-To-Brick.md

 ![Bike Rack Bracket attached to wall](/pics/bike/bike-rack-22.jpg){:class="img-responsive"}

-Now re-attach the bike rack to the bracket using the allan key bolts, and voila, one bike rack!
+Now re-attach the bike rack to the bracket using the allen key bolts, and voila, one bike rack!

 ![Bike Rack attached to wall with bikes](/pics/bike/bike-rack-23.jpg){:class="img-responsive"}